marsikthecat/Passwordgenerator/README.md

 # Passwordgenerator
-Small and Simple Application for creating random passwords, using Java and JavaFX for the GUI
+Small and Simple Application for creating random passwords, using Java and JavaFX for the GUI.